ZakariaAmara/Quraan-Bot-Discord-with-adkar/README.md

 ```
 python qu.py
 ```

-Hosting on Render
-Your bot is hosted using Render.
+If your bot is hosted using Render.
 Ensure that:
 - The keep_alive.py script is running.
 - The correct environment variables are set up.
 - The required dependencies are installed.